eylles/xterm-nvim/README.md

 # xterm-nvim

-A pair of shell wrappers with tmux to provide a sessioned "tabbed" (neo)vim client
+A shell wrappers that provide a sessioned (neo)vim client

 <img src="./Screenshot.png">